nathanieltesfaye1/ios-location-route-spoofer/README.md

 ## Instructions
 ### Setup Environment
 Create and activate a Python virtual environment.
+In a terminal window, execute:

 ```
 python3 -m venv .venv